ronalhung05/Durian/README.md

 # 🌱 AI-Based Mobile App for Durian Leaf Disease Detection

 A comprehensive Flutter mobile application that leverages artificial intelligence to detect plant diseases (durian) through image analysis, providing farmers and gardeners with instant diagnosis and treatment recommendations.

-## 📱 Overview

-This Flutter application combines computer vision, machine learning, and agricultural expertise to help users identify plant diseases quickly and accurately.
-Users can simply take a photo of their plant, and the AI will analyze the image to detect potential diseases, providing detailed information about causes, symptoms, and treatment options.

 ## ✨ Core Features

 ### 🔍 **AI-Powered Disease Detection**